 Yes No Sometime N/A 1 Do you clearly identify course goals to your students?
-Do you frequently stop to ask pertinent questions to check 2 student Do you provide learning activities which encourage active 3 student Do you provide students with a written, clearly-stated grading 4 system that is fair and equitable?
-Are you accessible to your students?
+2 Do you frequently stop to ask pertinent questions to check student?
+3 Do you provide learning activities which encourage active student?
+4 Do you provide students with a written, clearly-stated grading system that is fair and equitable?
 5 Are you accessible to your students?
 6 Do you demonstrate interest in your students?
-Are you adept at classroom management skills?
-(Returning tests and assignments promptly, beginning and ending class on 7 time, handling problem students, etc.) Do you accept constructive criticism, responding favorably to 8 suggestions for improvement? • 9 Do you seek methods to improve your teaching effectiveness?
-10 Schedule permitting, do you attend student functions and constant permitting, at you attend the constant and and 11 Do you attend faculty and committee meetings?
-12 Do you work to accomplish administrative goals?
-Are you familiar with how to find college policies and procedures 13 as Is it important for you to promote good community 14 relationships
+7 Are you adept at classroom management skills?
+(Returning tests and assignments promptly, beginning and ending class on time, handling problem students, etc.) 8 Do you accept constructive criticism, responding favorably to suggestions for improvement?
+9 Do you seek methods to improve your teaching effectiveness?
+10 Schedule permitting, do you attend student functions and activities?
+11 Do you attend faculty and committee meetings?
+12 , , 13 Are you familiar with how to find college policies and procedures as outlined in the Faculty Handbook ?
+14 Is it important for you to promote good community relationships which enhance the college's public image?